Home > Benefits > Housing Benefit > Change of circumstances

 You must tell us even if you have told another agency, for example the Department for Work and Pensions (DWP) or the Pension Service.

-• If any sort of income starts, stops or the amount you get goes up or down.
+• if any sort of income starts, stops or the amount you get goes up or down

-• If you start or stop work.
+• if you start or stop work or your hours of work change

-• If any other benefit starts or stops or the amount changes.
+• if any other benefit starts or stops or the amount changes

-• If a tax credit like Working Tax Credit or Child Tax Credit starts or stops, or if the amount changes.
+• if a tax credit like Working Tax Credit or Child Tax Credit starts or stops, or if the amount changes.

 People who live with you

-• If anyone comes to stay with you or moves out, including people who go into hospital or prison.
+• if anyone comes to stay with you or moves out, including people who go into hospital or prison

-• If anyone who lives with you starts or stops work.
+• if anyone who lives with you starts or stops work

-• If there is any change in the income of someone who lives with you.
+• if there is any change in the income of someone who lives with you

-• If you have a new baby.
+• if you have a new baby

-• If a child or young person leaves school.
+• if a child or young person leaves school

 Private rents and housing association rents

-• If your landlord puts your rent up or down.
+• if your landlord puts your rent up or down

-• If the services included in your rent change.
+• if the services included in your rent change

-• If the part of the property you live in changes.
+• if the part of the property you live in changes.
 For example, you may move to a different room in the same property or take on extra rooms.
+If your landlord changes.

-(But council tenants do not need to tell us about changes to their rent)
+(Council tenants do not need to tell us about changes to their rent)

 If you move or are away from home